ellmetha/django-machina/docs/getting_started.rst

     # Machina related apps:
     'mptt',
     'haystack',
-    'bootstrap3',
+    'widget_tweaks',
     'django_markdown',
   ] + get_machina_apps()

 .. note::

-  As previously stated, *django-markdown* is the default syntax used for forum messages and *django-bootstrap3* is used in templates to handle form rendering.
-This module is optional really and you may decide to override the *django-machina*'s templates to use other modules.
+  As previously stated, *django-markdown* is the default syntax used for forum messages.

 *Django-machina* uses *django-mptt* to handle the tree of forum instances.
 Search capabilities are provided by *django-haystack*.